kittyjosh111/gptChat/README.md

-Some scripts to mimic a chat function using OpenAI's GPT3.
+Simple scripts to mimic a chat function using OpenAI's GPT3.
 Note that you will need an OpenAI API to run this.

 This script will create two files: ```neuralcloud.ncb``` and ```log.log```.
 The ncb file is what serves as the memory for the model, and basically logs the prompt, model output, and user input altogether.
 The log file only logs the model's outputs.
 To reset the model "personality", remove the ncb file.
 It's up to you whether to remove the log or not.